Why It’s Time to Invest in Preventive Oral CareNovember 4, 2020

 If you want to avoid external teeth staining, here are four beverages that you should control your consumption of:

 Although sodas come in different flavors with light and diet concoctions, that doesn’t mean they have lower acidity levels.
 Soda drinks and other carbonated drinks can weaken your enamel due to their low pH levels.
 Their dark compounds cause staining on your teeth’s surfaces, which causes brown or yellow discoloration.
-The combination of acid mixtures and dyes are what break down your tooth’s enamel.
+The combination of acid mixtures and dyes is what breaks down your tooth’s enamel.

 Although sports and energy drinks are generally healthier than sodas, they still cause staining due to their ingredients’ citric acid content.
 While the citrus flavor can be delicious, it doesn’t come without its dangers.
 Besides sports drinks, you should also avoid plenty of formulated juices like pineapple, grape, and lemonade.
 Citrus fruit variants, like lemon, orange, and pomelo, contain higher acidity levels than other fruit juices and should be consumed in moderation.